 - Click where you want to place the component.
 The component will be placed in the drawing area and an identical component will automatically appear on your cursor.
 To continue placing components, continue to left-click.

 - To stop inserting components, press the Esc key on the keyboard or move the mouse outside the drawing area.

 Releasing an active component

 Whenever you have placed a component or used a tool in the CET Designer drawing area, the component or command always remains on the cursor.
 Release the component/tool from the pointer in one of the following ways:

 - Move the cursor outside of the drawing area.

 - Press the Esc key on the keyboard.

 Applying properties for components

-When you place a component in the drawing area and select it, a green properties box appears in the upper left corner of the active drawing view where you can enter the component’s attributes:
+When you place a component in the drawing area and select it, a green Quick Properties box appears in the upper left corner of the active drawing view where you can enter the component’s attributes:

 Depending on the property, you enter the information directly into the active field.
 In others, you only need to select a predefined value.

-Navigate through the properties box while placing components, or once the component is placed and selected in the drawing.
+Navigate through the Quick Properties box while placing components, or once the component is placed and selected in the drawing.

 - Enter values using the keyboard.

 - Move to the next line using the Tab key.
 To step up to the above line, press Shift + Tab.

 - For lines with predefined options, move between the different values on one line by pressing the Spacebar key.
 To return to a previous value on the same line, press Shift + Spacebar.